zbar-wasm/zbar-wasm-deno/README.md

 # zbar-wasm-deno

 The deno release of zbar.wasm.
+See [zbar.wasm](https://github.com/samsam2310/zbar.wasm) for the documentation.